Published on 2024-02-29

 Cherry on the cake: most CI systems allow for running the steps on a matrix of different platforms!
 So you can demonstrably check that the list of supported platforms is not just theory, it is real.

-Typically the pipeline just looks like make all test lint fmt so it’s not rocket science.
+so it's not rocket science.
 Just make sure that issues that get reported by the tools (linters, sanitizers, etc) actually fail the pipeline, otherwise no one will notice and fix them.

 Well that's known territory so I won't say much here.
 Just that lots of code can often be dramatically simplified.